 - Allow a few days for your body to adjust to the dose of pain medicine and for any drowsiness to improve.

-- For more on this, see Pain and cancer.
+For more on this, see Pain and cancer.

-Listen to our podcast on Managing Cancer Pain
+Podcast: Managing Cancer Pain

 View the Cancer Council NSW editorial policy.